Written by Alex Lavoie, Content Specialist at Chronogolf

 For many operators, golf is a seasonal business.
 When the fall comes, northern courses close their greens; many also shut their restaurants and close the pro shop.
 In the summer months, southern golf courses close because of blistering heat.
 Peak season has slow times, too.
 Visits always vary between weekdays, weekends, mornings and evenings.

-Golf courses combat these lows by offering better food options, hosting events, or offering other entertainment options like golf simulators.
-Strategies such as these work very well for generating interest, but to bolster your efforts, track customer data by implementing a loyalty program to consistently attract customers during the dry periods.
+Golf courses combat these lows by offering better food options, hosting events or offering other entertainment options like golf simulators.
+Strategies such as these work very well for generating interest, but to bolster your efforts, track customer data and provide incentives by implementing a customer loyalty program to consistently attract customers during the dry periods.

 3. Use Better Customer Data to Segment Your Database More Effectively